harshbg/US-Consumer-Time-Spend-Analysis/README.md

 * Microsoft Excel

 ## Setup
 The test data used for exploratory analysis and model building can be found [here](https://github.com/harshbg/US-Consumer-Time-Spend-Analysis/blob/master/Training%20Dataset.xlsx).
-The code provided [here](https://github.com/harshbg/US-Consumer-Time-Spend-Analysis/blob/master/Team%20Random%20-%20Code.R) can be used in latest version of R to see the various outputs provided and replicate the model generated.
+The code provided [here](https://github.com/harshbg/US-Consumer-Time-Spend-Analysis/blob/master/Team%20Random%20-%20Code.R) can be used in the latest version of R to see the various outputs provided and replicate the model generated.
 The accuracy of the model can be tested using the test data-set [here](https://github.com/harshbg/US-Consumer-Time-Spend-Analysis/blob/master/Test%20Dataset.xlsx).

 ## Code Examples